riganti/dotvvm-docs/Pages/concepts/viewmodels/filters/overview.md

 ## Combine filters

 You can apply multiple filters on a viewmodel or a method.
-The filters are called in the order you have added them to the `GlobalFilters` collection, or in the order of the attributes on the class or a method.
+The filters are called (in the order they were registered in the `GlobalFilters` collection), or in the order of the attributes on the class or a method.

 All the filter methods except the `OnCommandExecutedAsync` method are executed in the following order: